• Skip to primary navigation

 Instructions

-• Cook the large pasta shells as per instructions and set aside.
+• Cook Pasta - bring pot of water to a boil and prepare large pasta shells (al dente) as per instructions and set aside.

-• In a large pot, heat the oil fry the onions and garlic until soft.
-Add the ground beef and cook until browned.
+• Cook Beef - in a large pot, heat the oil fry Onions and Garlic until soft.
+Add Ground Beef and cook until browned.

-• Stir in the vegetables, chopped herbs and the Passata Sauce.
+• Add Vegetables - stir in the chopped vegetables, fresh herbs and the Passata Sauce (Tomato Puree).
 Bring to the boil, reduce heat and simmer for about 30 minutes.
-Salt and pepper to taste.
+Salt and Pepper to taste.

-• Place in a preheated 350°F/180°C oven for about 20 minutes or until the cheese is melted and meat is warmed through.
+• Bake - place in a preheated 350°F (180°C) oven for about 20 minutes or until the cheese is melted and meat is warmed through.

 Tried this recipe?Mention @petersfoodadventures or tag #petersfoodadventures!